 - Works at a location where the employer has a minimum of 50 employees within 75 miles.2

 Generally, an employee must abide by his covered employer’s usual requirements for requesting time off.
 The purpose is to provide the employer with enough information to determine whether FMLA will be applied to the request.

 Typically, an employee must give his employer 30 days notice when the need for time off is foreseeable.
 If 30 days notice is not possible, the employee must give notice as soon as he can under the circumstances.

 When an employee is requesting time off for an FMLA-qualifying purpose for the first time, the employee does not have to expressly assert FMLA rights.
 If an employee requests additional leave for the same qualifying condition, the employee must specifically make reference to either the qualifying reason for time off or the need for FMLA leave.

-In order for this process to work, covered employees are required, under the law, to:
+In order for this process to work, covered employers are required, under the law, to:

 - When an employee requests FMLA leave or the employer acquires knowledge that leave may be for an FMLA-qualifying reason, provide the employee with notice concerning his eligibility for FMLA leave and his or her rights and responsibilities under the Act; and

 - Notify employees whether the leave is designated as FMLA leave and the amount of leave that will be deducted from the employee’s FMLA time off entitlement.3

 If the leave involves an employee leaving due to his own serious health condition or a covered family member’s serious health condition, the employer may request certification from a health care provider that will certify the weeks of leave.
 An employer also has the right to ask for additional medical opinions.4

 When an employee returns from his FMLA leave, he/she must be restored to his/her original job or an equivalent that has equal pay, benefits, and other terms of employment.
 An employer cannot consider this time off to be counted against any form of “no-fault” attendance policy.